_MG_8832Michael Hagedorn

 Mr. Shinji Suzuki

-None of us spring into a career without a lot of luck along the way.
+It would be nice to spring into a career unaided, without support or luck, but it rarely happens that way.
 Mr. Suzuki was courageous enough to take me on as an apprentice in 2003, followed by Matt Reel and Tyler Sherrod who also completed apprenticeships with Mr. Suzuki and fill out our bonsai clan, or family, in the United States.
 Mr. Suzuki won his first Prime Minister’s award at 36, and has been a superstar of Japanese bonsai since then, appearing on the news frequently and building enthusiasm and love for bonsai in the professional community as well as his visits to schools to share bonsai with children.
 When his personal style was coalescing—a deep respect and sensitivity for naturalness in trees—he made the thought-provoking bonsai video Works of Divinity which documents a year in his creative life.
 My memoir Post-Dated: The Schooling of an Irreverent Bonsai Monk tells many stories about Mr. Suzuki’s gentle way with trees, his humor, and his hope for bonsai around the world.

 maple-leaf-icon